 The segments are set based on the communication tags in the constituent record.
 To be included in the “Printed statement” segment, a constituent record must have a valid mailing address and must not be tagged with the “do not mail” communication tag or set to “Deceased”.
 The same requirements exist for those constituents who are included in the “Email statement” segment, except the communication tag can’t be set to “do not email”.

 By default, the printed statement is the top priority.
 Anyone who can receive mail will go into the “Printed statement” segment.
 Whoever remains and can receive email will go into the “Email statement” segment.
 Those in the “No mail or email” segment can’t receive mail or email.

-You can change the segment position by clicking the down or up arrow, as shown here:
+You can change the segment position by selecting the radio button you prefer, as shown here: